Perfect365 AR beauty app adopts Kin to bring more women into cryptocurrency

 Through the integration, Perfect365 becomes a major AR beauty platform offering native ways to transact with cryptocurrency.
 Now, users will be able to earn Kin within the Perfect365 app and spend it across the growing Kin Ecosystem of apps.

 The messaging app company Kik created the Kin cryptocurrency a year ago, raising almost $100 million from the sale of its Kin tokens.
-And now Menlo Park, California-based Kik, through the Kin Ecosystem Foundation, has been signing deals with partners like Perfect365 to make its cryptocurrency broadly available.
+And now Waterloo, Canada-based Kik, through the Kin Ecosystem Foundation, has been signing deals with partners like Perfect365 to make its cryptocurrency broadly available.

 Perfect365 users can experiment and engage with new beauty looks, using AR within the app, from well-known beauty brands, including NYX Professional Makeup, NARS, Hot Tools, Ipsy, Sony Pictures, Anna Sui, and many others.